danizen/apache-replay/README.md

 ## Summary

-Many pieces of software exist that can take an existing Apache httpd (or other) log in the Common Log format or Combined log format, parse them, and then do something with them.
-I find it convenient to be able to do this with pure Python, though you will see a minor concession to logstash for the indexing of the logs.
+Many pieces of software exist that can take an existing Apache httpd (or other) logs in the Common Log format or Combined log format, parse them, and then do something with them.
+I find it convenient to be able to do this with pure Python, using a package that can be installed from pip.

+## Features

+- Replay requests against a new server
+- Count log entries
+- Filter based on start and end dates
+- Print logs with a new canonical server URL

 ## Installation

+Installation is normal:

     pip install apache-replay

 ## Usage